DataDog/hiring-engineers/answers.md

 ## Bonus: Scheduling Downtime

 Just as a monitor can be set to only trigger on hosts with certain tags, it can also be set to only trigger during specific timewindows.
-This can be done on the "Manage Down time tab" found at [https://app.datadoghq.com/monitors#/downtime](https://app.datadoghq.com/monitors#/downtime).
+This can be done on the "Manage Downtime" tab found at [https://app.datadoghq.com/monitors#/downtime](https://app.datadoghq.com/monitors#/downtime).

 Downtime can be scheduled either one-off or on a repeating interval.
 In this case, let's set our trigger to be silent between 7pm and 9am, so we can get some sleep :)